kostelal0688/sep11-freedom-project/tool/learning-log.md

 ### 11/4/2024
 * [Open Meteo](https://open-meteo.com/)
+    * The official documentation for the Open Meteo API, with detailed information on how to make requests for weather data, including temperature, wind, precipitation, etc.
-    * understand how to request data
+    * Helps understand how to request data
 * Learn How to Make API Requests
    * API Request URL Format: Open Meteo provides weather data by making HTTP requests to specific API endpoints.
   * Example: To get a forecast for a specific location, you can use: